CaptainRich/Javascript-Quiz/README.md

 4) The user should enter the number of the correct answer and click [Check Answer]
 5) Upon evaluating the answer, either "Correct" or "Wrong is displayed with an adjusted score.
 * Correct answers increase the score by 2
-* Incorrect answers decrease the score by 1 AND decrease the time reamining by 5 seconds
+* Incorrect answers decrease the score by 1 AND decrease the time remaining by 5 seconds
 6) Quiz questions are continuously displayed until either:
 * All questions have been displayed and answered, or
 * Time runs out (allowed time starts at 30 seconds
 7) If the final score exceeds the high score saved on browser storage, the user is prompted for his/her initials to replace the score saved (in the browsers storage).

+The cursor is positioned to the "answer" field, and any prior value is blanked as each new question is displayed.

 ## Application Screen Shot